 Today Tucson is strategically positioned to attract jobs in logistics and trade due to the confluence of Union Pacific railways alongside Interstate highways (I-10 and I-19), proximity to Mexico’s deep water ports, and availability of developable land just six miles from downtown.
 Ann knows how to bring Arizona tax dollars home to use our fair share of investment to develop our economy.
 She secured millions of dollars in TIGER grants for transportation projects in rural and tribal communities, including $15 million for an overpass at State Route 347, one of the most dangerous rail crossings in Arizona.

+With Ann’s appointment to the Appropriations Committee in the 116th Congress, Southern Arizona is primed to lead the nation in infrastructure and innovation.
 Investments in infrastructure are investments in American innovation and help to rebuild middle class.
 Arizona has widespread infrastructure needs, and Ann knows we can create thousands of jobs by getting folks to work on these projects.
 With smart, targeted investments, we can build the foundation for our long-term economic prosperity.

 Republicans and outside groups have spent $40 million against Ann over the past ten years.
-She has seen first-hand that the proliferation of money in politics, particularly following the Citizen United decision, has had a corrupting influence on all aspects of American politics.
+She has seen first-hand that the proliferation of money in politics, particularly following the Citizen’s United decision, has had a corrupting influence on all aspects of American politics.

-That’s why Ann supports the DISCLOSE Act to require reporting of all dark money spent in election and the Government By The People Act that would incentivize political campaigns that are funded by grassroots donors, not corporate PACs.
+That’s why Ann supports the DISCLOSE Act to require reporting of all dark money spent in election’s and the Government By The People Act that would incentivize political campaigns that are funded by grassroots donors, not corporate PACs.

 Ann is also proud that nearly 100,000 people have given to her campaigns.
 She is committed to fighting the millions in dark money the Republicans will throw at her with the power of people.